Writer: Mark Knopfler

 Recorded: Late 1984 and early 1985 at Air Studios in Montserrat, West Indies

 |Players:||Mark Knopfler — vocals, guitar

 John Illsley — bass

-“Sultans Of Swing” hit Number Four on the Billboard Hot 100 chart and Number Eight in the U.K.
+It hit Number One on the Billboard 200 chart and debuted at Number One in the U.K.

 Brothers In Arms won a Grammy for best engineered recording (non-classical) on February 25, 1986.

 In 1985, Dire Straits received the Silver Clef award for Outstanding Services to British Music by the Nordoff-Robbins Music Centre.